laminar-protocol/laminar-chain/README.md

 fToken (Flow Token) is non-USD stable-coin backed by selected trusted USD stable-coin.

 ### 3.4.1.
 Deposit/Mint
 Deposit USD stable-coin will mint and return fToken e.g. fEUR.
 The number of flow tokens minted is the amount of underlying asset being provided divided by the ask price from selected liquidity pool.
 For liquidity provider, the additional collateral required for a mint action is total collateral required subtract what deposited amount.
-For more details see the [Collateral Section](###collateral).
+For more details see the [3.2.
+Collateral](#32-collateral).

 Pseudo Deposit function:
 ```